google/googletest/README.md

 is a VS Code extension allowing to view Google Tests in a tree view, and run/debug your tests.

+[Cornichon](https://pypi.org/project/cornichon/) is a small Gherkin DSL parser that generates stub code for Google Test.

 ## Requirements

 Google Test is designed to have fairly minimal requirements to build and use